Bilalh/A-Tactical-RPG-Engine/ideas.md

        * Partial redrawing -- does not work, wrong draw order at ends

-* Better way -- works
+* Better way --
 	* Cache map
 	* overall selected tile/movement range with bitwise drawing ops
 	* for units find bounding box then use bitwise ops to redraw the area around unit

-* don't change top postion
+* Choosen Way
+	* Cache for a while then redraw